 In the case of Perez v.
 Valencia Holding Company, LLC, et al., Mr. Perez alleges he saw an online advertisement for a “Certified Pre-Owned” 2014 Mercedes-Benz CLS63 AMG, which was being offered for sale at Mercedes Benz of Valencia (which, at the time, was owned by Valencia Holding Company, LLC).
 Mr. Perez claims to have specifically asked the dealership if the vehicle had been in any accidents and the dealership said no and Mr. Perez believed them and purchased the car.
 After all, Mercedes-Benz itself markets its “Certified Pre-Owned” designation as indicating the vehicle met “stringent criteria and pass[ed] a rigorous 165+ point inspection.”

-If you purchased a “Certified Pre-Owned” vehicle that turned out to have frame or structural damage, contact Auto Fraud Legal Center’s Auto Fraud Legal Center TODAY for a FREE evaluation of your rights.
+If you purchased a “Certified Pre-Owned” vehicle that turned out to have frame damage, contact Auto Fraud Legal Center’s Auto Fraud Legal Center TODAY for a FREE evaluation of your rights.